rentery/php-project-lvl2/Readme.md

 ### Gendiff
 Gendiff is a utility for comparing two configuration files.
 Supported formats: json, yaml.
-The result of comparing can be displayed in different formats: for example, plain or json.
+The result of comparing can be displayed in different formats: pretty, plain or json.

 [![Maintainability](https://api.codeclimate.com/v1/badges/98ea2f7eb7f6a4613086/maintainability)](https://codeclimate.com/github/rentery/php-project-lvl2/maintainability)